 Did You Know...

 Women of African descent are tested for sickle cell trait or disease Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more if they have not been tested previously.
 Skin tests for tuberculosis Diagnosis Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more are advisable for all women.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more are advisable for all women.

 After the first examination, a pregnant woman should see her doctor as follows:

 Every 4 weeks until 28 weeks of pregnancy